sveltejs/v2.svelte.dev/content/guide/03-scoped-styles.md

 </script>
 ```

-The `cascade: false` behaviour is recommended, and will be switched on by default in future versions of Svelte.

 > Scoped styles are *not* dynamic – they are shared between all instances of a component.
 In other words you can't use `{tags}` inside your CSS.

 ### Unused style removal

-If you're using the recommended `cascade: false` option, Svelte will identify and remove any styles that it can guarantee are not being used in your app.
+Svelte will identify and remove any styles that it can guarantee are not being used in your app.
 It will also emit a warning so that you can remove them from the source.

 ### Special selectors

-If you have a [ref](guide#refs) on an element, you can use this as a CSS selector.
-An element with `ref:foo` can be styled with `ref:foo { color: whatever; }`.
+If you have a [ref](guide#refs) on an element, you can use it as a CSS selector.
 The `ref:*` selector has the same specificity as a class or attribute selector.

 ```html